kasir-barati/html-css/02-document/README.md

 ## `address`

-It represents the contact info for the nearest body or article ancestor.
+It represents the contact info for the nearest `body` or `article` ancestor.
+In this example this address "Schokoladenstraße 13, 12134, Berlin" is the contact info for the `body`, and `body` is a resume.

+> [!CAUTION]
+>
-In this example this address "Schokoladenstraße 13, 12134, Berlin" is the contact info for the body, and body is a resume.
-So this use of address element is correct but do not assume that you can wrap every address with an address tag since its description is clear: "the contact info for the nearest body or article ancestor".
+> **DO NOT** assume that you can wrap every address with an address tag since its description is clear: "the contact info for the nearest body or article ancestor".

-It is a _Flow content_ and Palpable content.
+- Categories: Flow content, Palpable content.
+- Contexts in which this element can be used: Where flow content is expected.
+- Content model:
+  - Flow content,

-It accepts _Flow content_, but with no heading content descendants, no sectioning content descendants, and no header, footer, or address element descendants.
+  - **BUT NO** _heading content_ descendants, no _sectioning content_ descendants, and no `header`, `footer`, or `address` element descendants.

 ## `aside`

-Tangential content:
 It represents a section of our page, and that content is tangentially related to the content around it but also can be considered separate.

-It is a _Flow content_, Sectioning content, and Palpable content.
-We can use _Flow content_ elements inside it.

-For example, if the main content is an article about climate change, an <aside> element might include a brief biography of a climate scientist mentioned in the article or a small fact box about recent climate statistics.
+For example, if the main content is an article about climate change, an `aside` element might include a brief biography of a climate scientist mentioned in the article or a small fact box about recent climate statistics.

+> [!NOTE]
+>
+> It's not appropriate to use the aside element just for parentheticals, since those are part of the main flow of the document.Parentheticals refers to additional information that is included within the main content flow of a document.
+These are usually brief, supplementary pieces of information that enhance the primary content but are still considered part of the main narrative or discussion.
+They are often enclosed in parentheses or dashes within the text.
+> For example, consider the following text with a parenthetical:
+>
+> "HTML (HyperText Markup Language) is the standard language for creating web pages."
+>
+> In this sentence, the phrase "HyperText Markup Language" is a parenthetical because it provides additional information about what "HTML" stands for, but it is still part of the main flow of the text.

+- Categories: Flow content, Sectioning content, Palpable content.
+- Contexts in which this element can be used: Where sectioning content is expected.
+- Content model: Flow content.